Living rural in the city is great – you can do it, too.

 • Take a day in April if you can, or early May, to procure (the Ville gives it away by borough in May) and dig in your compost.
 It’s better to dig the compost in several days before the plants go in, not after, except on top as mulch.
 Compost can burn seeds and roots of young plants.

-4. When the plants go in, install a grow fence (plants go up) or exclusion fence (keep animals and humans out) —you’ll almost certainly need to.
-The fence should still allow wildlife to get around or through at safe points, because otherwise you’ll trap them (neither nice, nor good), or they will destroy it anyway.
+4. When the plants go in, install a grow fence (plants go up) or exclusion fence (keep animals and humans out).
+The fence should still allow wildlife to get around or through at safe points, because otherwise you’ll trap them (neither good nor nice), or they will destroy it.
+Needless frustration has a negative impact on wildlife— you should focus on defending your vegetables, not your property.
 Also keep in mind: if the fence is too rickety or fugly, neighbours might complain.
 Cute counts.

 10 tips urban homestead